1. Do I have to apply for graduation?

 12. Why can't I view changes that I made to my curriculum and/or graduation term after I applied for graduation?

 The graduation application is static and therefore subsequent changes are not reflected on it.
-Lauren Muhl, the Director of Degree Certification, will send you a screenshot of the changes once they have been made.
+Email Dean_AS_Support@baylor.edu and a screenshot of the changes can be sent once they have been made.

 13. How many times a year are degrees conferred?